netdata/netdata/packaging/installer/methods/kickstart.md

 </Tabs>

 :::note
-If you plan to also Claim the node to Netdata Cloud, make sure to replace `YOUR_CLAIM_TOKEN` with the claim token of your space, and `YOUR_ROOM_ID` with the ID of the room you are willing to claim to.
+If you plan to also connect the node to Netdata Cloud, make sure to replace `YOUR_CLAIM_TOKEN` with the claim token of your space, and `YOUR_ROOM_ID` with the ID of the room you are willing to connect the node to.
 :::

 ## What does `kickstart.sh` do?